What Is a Gantt Chart? The Complete Guide for Project Managers (2026)

 Gantt charts aren't the right tool for every situation.
 Here's when they shine and when to consider alternatives.

-• Tasks have dependencies — If the order of work matters (and it usually does), Gantt charts visualize those relationships.
+- Tasks have dependencies: if the order of work matters (and it usually does), Gantt charts visualise those relationships.

 The Hybrid Approach